 This really began the slogan that Andrew Grant Diamond Center uses to this day: “One Store Specializing in One Thing… Quality!”.
 True then, and true today.
 This began the time when almost all repair and setting was now done in the store, written appraisal services were offered for insurance purposes, and all fine jewelry needs could be found in one place.

 In 1985, Robert took over as president of the company and continued to grow the store.
 Over the years, the downtown section of Westfield, where the store had been located since its founding, had changed considerably.
-Robert made the descision in 1997 to take the store out of the downtown district, and move it to East Main Street in Westfield.
+Robert made the decision in 1997 to take the store out of the downtown district, and move it to East Main Street in Westfield.
 The store would flourish in this location until December 31, 2010, when the building was torn down as the plaza expanded.
 Robert spent the next couple months searching for a new location where the store could grow even more.
 On June 28, 2011 Robert opened the doors to a newly remodeled, fresh, clean space on Southwick Road in Westfield.
-With a much larger layout and plenty of room for expansion, this new storefront will be able to carry Andrew Grant Diamond Center into the coming years with continued success.
+With a much larger layout and plenty of room for expansion, this new storefront was able to carry Andrew Grant Diamond Center into 2021 with continued success.
 On February 27, 2021 Andrew Grant Diamond Center closed its’ Westfield presence after over 61 years, and Robert Grant made the move to Bronson, Florida.

-Fine jewelry, quality service and repairs, and above all a strong sense of ethics are what continue to help Andrew Grant Diamond Center grow and prosper.
-Today, the majority of our business is done with people that have been customers for a while, people that have gotten tired of constantly hearing “misinformation”, and people that are looking for honest value for money spent.
+Fine jewelry, quality service and repairs, and above all a strong sense of ethics are what continue to help Robert K Grant Jewelers grow and prosper.
+Today, the majority of our business is done either with people from Massachusetts that have been customers over many years, people that have gotten tired of constantly hearing “misinformation”, and people that are looking for honest value for money spent.
 Although we do not have a store front, word of mouth is spreading the message that there is a quality jeweler in the area.
 Find out what lots of other people already know – we truly are “One Store Specializing in One Thing…Quality!”.